djalmaaraujo/geo-lead-ip/README.md

 # This will:
 # - Create the SQLite database
 # - Set up required tables
+# - Download and extract the latest GeoIP database
 # - Create a sample API key for testing
 # - Display the API key details